deimosgame/deimos-server/README.md

 **maps**: Maps used for map rotation.
 Map names are separated by commas.
 Default: map1, map2, map3

 **verbose**: Used for debugging purposes.
 Outputs every event on the server to logs.
-Default: false
+Default: off

 **log_file**: Changes server's logs location.
 Default: server.log

 **auto_insecure**: Allows unauthentified connections to the server only if the master server is down.
 Use it only when the master server has great periods of downtime.
-Default: false
+Default: off

 **register_server**: Determines wether or not server will try to contact master server in order to be registered on public server list.
-Default: false
+Default: on

 **tickrate**: Tick rate of the server's world simulations (in milliseconds).
 Default: 15 (~ 66.6/s)

 **insecure**: Allow unauthentified connections to your server (STRONGLY UNRECOMMENDED).
-Default: false
+Default: foff

 # Server commands